-Whether a patient has lost a single tooth or an entire mouthful, dental implants may still be the right service for replenishing your one-of-a-kind smile.
+Whether you have lost a single tooth or an entire mouthful, dental implants may still be the right service for replenishing your one-of-a-kind smile.
 Dr. Isaacson offers several styles of restorations for different dental circumstances:

 Missing One Tooth

-When our team is focused on filling a single gap, an implant-retained, all-ceramic crown can be paired with an individual implant.
-This approach will preserve the health of nearby natural teeth, and the new, aesthetic addition will blend right in without issue.
+When our team is focused on filling a single gap, an all-ceramic crown can be paired with an individual implant.
+This approach will preserve the health of nearby natural teeth, and the new, aesthetic addition will blend right in with the rest of your smile without issue.